 Elected Members are responsible for governing the delivery of services to the local community.
-Members have a responsibility to understand the strategic risks that the Council faces, and will be made aware of how these risks are being managed through the annual strategic and service planning process, and through reports to the Executive and Audit and Governance Committee.
+Members have a responsibility to understand the strategic risks that the Council faces, and will be made aware of how these risks are being managed.

 All Members will have the responsibility to consider the risks associated with the decisions they undertake and will be informed of these risks in the reports that are submitted to them.
 They cannot seek to avoid or delegate this overall responsibility, as it is key to their stewardship responsibilities.
-Awareness training will be available for all Members when specific training needs are identified.

-All Members can access all strategic risks on Pentana Performance (formerly called Covalent).
+All Members can access strategic risks on Pentana Performance (formerly called Covalent).